Fall 2017; M 6:00-9:00 PM; JH 234

 paradigm accurately describes what we do, and in what ways is it

+psychology?
 We will focus primarily on social psychology due to its

 close connection (the social context surrounding cognition has been

 elevated to a unit on its own).
 Overall, I have made an effort to

 bridge the different units within cognitive psychology (by picking

-articles that can't easily be classifed as one or the other).
+articles that can't easily be classified as one or the other).
 I've

 also chosen articles that connect to areas outside of cognitive when

 possible.
-The idea is to make sure we evaluate cognitive functioning in the context
+The idea is to make sure we evaluate cognitive functioning

 4. How is cognitive psychology applied?
 What are the implications of